 Transfer of UNOS, OCS: Field-level officials ‘discontent’ with EC directive

-A large number of field-level administration officials are dissatisfied with the Election Commission's instructions for the transfer of all upazila nirbahi officers and officers-in-charge of police stations ahead of the national election, said several officials.
+A large number of field-level administration officials are dissatisfied with the Election Commission's instructions for the transfer of all upazila nirbahi officers and officers-in-charge of police stations ahead of the national election, several officials said.

-They said the wholesale transfer of officials could create a setback to the administration's plan for conducting the upcoming general election, which is barely a month away.
+With the election barely a month away, the wholesale transfer of officials could create a setback to the administration's plan for conducting the polls, they said.

-The UNOs and the OCs are already working on identifying the important polling centres and also carrying out other polls-related works, they added.
+The UNOs and the OCs are already working on identifying the important polling centres and carrying out other polls-related works.

-The transfer process and taking charge at the new stations will take at least a week.
-Keeping this in mind, the public administration ministry is mulling over transferring the UNOs to the nearest districts, said officials.
+Getting transferred and taking charge at new stations will take at least a week.
+Keeping this in mind, the public administration ministry is mulling transferring the UNOs to the nearest districts, said officials.

-"We heard election commissioners making comments on several occasions that no major reshuffle of officials would take place during the election period.
+"We heard the election commissioners saying on several occasions that no major reshuffle of officials would take place during the election period.
 So, I am stunned by the decision of transferring all UNOs and OCs," said an UNO from Sylhet division.

 A couple of weeks ago, two election commissioners said that there would be no major reshuffle of the field-level administration and police officials.